Microsoft announces new & exciting features in Teams

 Call quality monitor

-This feature helps track calls and monitor the meeting quality in Microsoft Teams.
+This new teams features help track calls and monitor the meeting quality in Microsoft Teams.
 A sidebar also pops, which tracks the technical statuses of audio and video calls.
 Thus this feature reduces discrepancies faced due to spotty or lacking audio or video.

 Benefits of Keyboard shortcuts